-In order to determine if your site is at least 90 m x 90 m in the cardinal directions, pace out (refer to Investigation Instruments: Pacing) 90 m from one of the corners of the site.
+(refer to Pacing in Investigation Instruments) 90 m from one of the corners of the site.
 Pace in two directions, either North or South AND either East or West.
 This will give you an estimate of where two more corners are.
 Estimate the location of the fourth corner.
 If the entire area is homogeneous, the site is appropriate.
 (For example, if a 30 m x 30 m area within a forested site has less than 40% canopy cover, the site is not homogeneous.)